Cheeden/tp/docs/UserGuide.md

 * `editprogress 1 pr/2025-10-21|Also covered simultaneous equations`
   Updates the progress entry from 21 Oct 2025 for the 1st student with the new description.

-* `editprogress 2 pr/2025-10-15|Final review of essay complete`
+* `editprogress 2 pr/2025-10-15|Essay review completed\nStrengths: Good thesis\nAreas to improve: Conclusion needs work`
-  Updates the progress entry from 15 Oct 2025 for the 2nd student with the new description.
+  Updates the progress entry from 15 Oct 2025 for the 2nd student with a detailed, multi-line update.

 Expected outcome: